BILL VORN [QC-CA]

 Arsenal Contemporary Art Montreal

-This project is produced with the help of the Conseil des arts et lettres du Québec (CALQ).
+Produced with the support of the Canada Council for the Arts and the Conseil des arts et lettres du Québec

 between 12pm and 1pm